Junior Dance Course

 Course Structure

-Students study a variety of dance genres including; classical ballet, pointe work, modern, tap, contemporary, pilates and conditioning.
+Pupils study a variety of dance genres including; classical ballet, pointe work, boys work, modern, tap, contemporary, stretch and conditioning classes.

-The annual Young Dancers Show takes place at the end of the spring term.
-This is an opportunity to showcase the technical and artistic skills of our pupils developed during the year.
-Works are created encompassing all learned genres, created and taught by in-house choreographers and repetiteurs.
+The annual Young Dancers Show takes place at the end of the summer term.
+This is an opportunity to showcase the technical and artistic skills of our dancers developed during the year.
+Works are created encompassing all learned genres, created and taught by the dance faculty choreographers.
 The performances take place on site, in the school’s Markova Theatre.

 Fees & Funding